 Cost Per Square Foot Calculator

-For buyers and investors, the metric is especially helpful when screening multiple options.
+Understanding this figure also helps when you compare several options side by side.
 Suppose three properties are available: a 1,800-square-foot home listed for $450,000, a 2,400-square-foot home at $540,000, and a 1,500-square-foot condo at $375,000.
 Their cost per square foot figures are $250, $225, and $250.
 That does not automatically make the second home the best deal, but it does show that its higher sticker price buys more space for each dollar spent.

-Using the calculator is straightforward.
-Start by entering the full amount you want to analyze in the Total Cost field.
-This should be the complete price tied to the area you are measuring.
-For a home purchase, that may be the listing price or agreed purchase price.
-For a renovation, it may be the contractor’s quote.
+To use this cost per square foot calculator, begin with the full price you want to evaluate.
+For a home purchase, that may be the asking price or the agreed purchase price.
+For a renovation, it may be the contractor's quote.
 For a construction project, it may be the estimated total build cost.
-Try to use a number that reflects the same scope as the area figure you plan to enter.
+The goal is to enter a total that matches the same scope as the area you plan to compare it with.

 Next, enter the Total Area in square feet.
 This is the number of square feet covered by the cost above.
 The most important part is consistency.
 If the cost includes only finished living space, the area should also represent finished living space.
 If the cost includes a garage, basement, or unfinished addition, then the area should include those spaces only if they are truly part of the quoted or listed scope.
 Mismatched inputs can produce a mathematically correct answer that is practically misleading.